windowsair/MaixPy_DOC/en/get_started/upgrade_firmware.md

 Connect the Type C cable, one end to the development board, one end to the computer

 ## Install the driver

 The main reason is to install the serial port driver, because the board is connected to the computer through the USB to serial device.
 Install the driver according to the board's USB to serial port chip model.

+> Operate the serial port under `Linux` or `Mac`.
+If you don't want to use the `sudo` command every time, execute `sudo usermod -a -G dialout $(whoami)` to add yourself to the `dialout` user group.
+May need to be logged off or restarted to take effect

+### For `Dan Dock` or `Maix Bit`

-For example, the CH340 used by the Dan_Dock development board: Linux does not need to install the driver.
+the CH340 used by the Dan_Dock development board: Linux does not need to install the driver.
 The system comes with it.
 You `ls /dev/ttyUSB*` can see the device number by using Windows.
 You can search and download the installation on the Internet, and then you can `Device manager` see the serial device in it.

+### For `Maix Go`

+The development board uses a `STM32` to implement the analog serial port and the `JTAG` function.

+The firmware of this `STM32` chip is factory defaulted to [open-ec](https://github.com/sipeed/open-ec) firmware.
+If there is no problem, one or two serial ports will appear, such as `Linux` Two serial ports `/dev/ttyUSB0` and `/dev/ttyUSB1` appear below.
+Please use `/dev/ttyUSB1` when downloading and accessing the serial port.
+Windows is similar.

+If you need to re-burn this firmware, you can download it from [github](https://github.com/sipeed/open-ec/releases) or [open-ec firmware](http://dl.sipeed.com/ MAIX/tools/flash-zero.bin), then use the `STM32`'s `SW` pins (`GND`, `SWDIO`, `SWCLK`) from the `ST-LINK` connection board for programming.
+(The `STM32` on the current version of the `Go` board does not support serial port burning.
+It can only be burned using `ST-LINK`.
+Please purchase it if you need it, or use a board with 'IO` simulation.
+Such as the Raspberry Pi))

+In addition to `open-ec` and `CMSIS-DAP` firmware, compared to `open-ec` can simulate `JTAG` to debug the board, `open-ec` does not currently support emulation `JTAG`, can [from Download the firmware on the official website](http://dl.sipeed.com/MAIX/tools/maix_go_cmsisdap_new.hex), use `ST-LINK` to burn it, and ``dev/ttyACM0` device will appear under `Linux`

+> ST-LINK has a very complete description of the burning method of `STM32`, please search for yourself.

 ## Get the upgrade tool